vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 variable to some individual and then apply the negation: "There is some *x* such that Rāma is not the descendent of *x*."

-Naiyyāyikas call this negation 'prasajya pratiṣedhaḥ' [प्रसज्य प्रतिषेधः]
+Naiyyāyikas call this type of negation 'paryudāsaḥ' [पर्युदासः]

 Compare this to: